Estuary

 Solution

-• Tests as data: Instead of manually writing test data to Kafka, they used a data notation approach combined with a pure function.
+• Tests as data: a data-notation approach instead of manually writing test data to Kafka.

-• Journal everything: They developed a method where a single consumer subscribes to all output topics, ensuring all data gets consumed and added to a journal for easy verification.
-This method also helped to better process events.
+• Journal everything: a single consumer subscribes to all output topics for easy verification.

 Benefits